 The sago palm tree has 2 popular varieties as the "king or queen sago".
 They are just a couple of the many kinds in this family.
-The one pictured on the right is a queen sago.
+The one pictured is a queen sago.

 Some other plants in this group have a very similar look to them are the giant dioon and the virgin palm.